GiedriusPR/ManoEshopas/README.md

 5.Run the development server: python manage.py runserver

 6. Open a web browser and navigate to `http://localhost:8000/` to see the application in action.
+7. Open a web browser and navigate to `http://localhost:8000/admin` to see admin page, approve orders, see reviews, add products and more.

 ## Contributing